Montana House Backs Bill on Religious Challenges to Rules - Flathead Beacon

-HELENA – The Montana House has endorsed a bill that would allow people to challenge government regulations that interfere with their religious beliefs.
+HELENA — The Montana House passed a bill Thursday that would allow people to challenge government regulations that interfere with their religious beliefs.

-The approval came Wednesday after lawmakers rejected an amendment that would have made it clear the law couldn’t be used to justify discrimination.
+The approval, on a 59-38 vote, came a day after lawmakers rejected an amendment that would have made it clear the law couldn’t be used to justify discrimination.

+The bill has already passed the Senate and now goes to Gov. Greg Gianforte’s desk for his signature.
+In testifying before the House Judiciary Committee in March, Lt.
+Gov. Kristen Juras said the governor supports the bill and “emphasizes this is not a license to discriminate against the LGBT.”

 Under the Religious Freedom Restoration Act, the government would have to prove any regulations that substantially interfere with someone’s religious beliefs are justified by a compelling state interest and are being accomplished by the least restrictive means possible.